 You then need to copy and paste your key into your ‘authorized_keys’ file.
 Firstly, copy your public key to your clipboard.
 Then enter the following command.

 Press I key on your keyboard, go to into insert mode.
 Then paste your key into the editor provided.

 Then press the ESC on your keyboard, go exit insert mode.

-Finally, type the following command to write your changes and quit VIM.
+Finally, type the following command to write your changes and quit VI.